-The Board of Directors held six regularly scheduled meetings during the 2019 Fiscal Year and acted by unanimous written consent on three occasions during the 2019 Fiscal Year.
-In the 2019 Fiscal Year, each director attended at least 75% of the aggregate of the total number of Board meetings and the total number of meetings held by all committees on which he or she then served.
+The Board of Directors held five regularly scheduled meetings during the 2020 Fiscal Year and acted by unanimous written consent on three occasions during the 2020 Fiscal Year.
+In the 2020 Fiscal Year, each director attended 75% or more of the total number of Board meetings and the total number of meetings held by all committees on which he or she then served.